Easy Make-Ahead Breakfast Casserole

 We like a little meat in the casserole, so I add sausage.
 Instead of sausage, try using ground turkey, ground beef, ground chicken, bacon, or ham instead.
 You can cook the veggies and meat in 1 giant skillet.
 Vegetarians: You can leave out the meat.
 Just use some more veggies in its place!

 Grab your favorite crusty bread and tear it into little pieces.
 The bread will be the bottom of the casserole– it soaks up some of the egg and gives the egg casserole texture.
 Otherwise, you’d just be eating a quiche of sorts.

-Whisk the Eggland’s Best eggs up with a little milk and cheese.
+Whisk the eggs with a little milk and cheese.
 Like the veggies and meat, use whatever cheese you like best.
 I’ve been using pepper jack cheese for its flavor but I’ve done everything from cheddar to smoked gouda and swiss.
-So, use your favorite.
+Use your fave.

 Half of the egg mixture goes on top of the bread, then sausage and veggies, then the remaining egg mixture.

 Once the eggs are poured on top of it all, you can cover and refrigerate the casserole overnight.
 Wake up and all you have to do is throw it in the oven.
 When we visited Kristen, the morning was totally no-fuss; all she did was brew some coffee and cut up fresh fruit as the casserole cooked.

 Here are some items I used to make today’s recipe.

 Some of the links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 Thank you for supporting Sally’s Baking Addiction.